Huguette Plamondon: Activism and career

 In 1945, at the age of 19, Huguette Plamondon started working as a secretary in the Montreal office of the United Packinghouse Workers of America (UPWA).
-Shortly thereafter, she started organizing meatpacking workers in Montreal, and began a decades long career as a leading voice for food workers, and a trailblazer for one of North America's largest and most powerful unions.
+Shortly thereafter, she started organizing meatpacking workers in Montreal, and began a decades long career as a voice for food workers and for one of North America's largest and unions.

-She became an active member of the Montreal Labour Council (Conseil du travail de Montréal) in 1953, which at that time was affiliated to the Congress of Industrial Organizations (CIO).
+She became a member of the Montreal Labour Council (Conseil du travail de Montréal) in 1953, which at that time was affiliated to the Congress of Industrial Organizations (CIO).
 In 1955 she was elected president of the Montreal Labour Council, and served in that role until 1958, thus becoming the first woman in Canada to lead a major labour organization.
 In 1956, she participated in the Rassemblement, a short-lived political movement led by Pierre Dansereau and Pierre Trudeau.

 In 1956, she was elected a vice-president of the Canadian Labour Congress, thus becoming the first woman to achieve a Canada-wide union executive position.
 She held that office for 32 years, until 1988.

 From 1961 until 1966, she was a member of the Quebec Council of Economic Planification (Conseil de planification économique du Québec).
 In 1973, she was a member of the Economic Council of Canada.

 She was vice-president of the New Democratic Party, nominating Tommy Douglas for leader in 1961.

 She served as an International Vice-President of the United Food and Commercial Workers.
 She was also the president of UFCW Canada Local 744P in Quebec.
 Near the end of her career, she was Executive Assistant to the UFCW Canadian Director, Clifford R. Evans.

 She was married to Romeo Mathieu, also a trade unionist.
 She died of a heart attack in 2010, at the age of 84.